 I didn’t want to go and do this record and then have the wrong number.
 So that took a little bit of time and understanding.
 In that two year period, three of those countries changed their name.
 There was a lot of confusion with that when we were talking about booking flights.
 Then I went to a travel agent and I said can you plot me a route to every country in the world, that’s going to be the quickest because we needed to do this as a record.

 They were helpful on paper.
 They put everything together.
 I thought, yeah, that’s brilliant.
 Then you look at it in more detail and see I can’t go from that country to that country, because the flights just don’t exist.
 You can’t go from that one to that country, because it’s impossible politically because they wouldn’t allow you in.
 I can’t go from that country to that country next, because it doesn’t make any sense geographically.
-Sometimes there’s countries that there’s so much uncertainty and volatility within the politics that you shouldn’t do them one after another because you then screw up all of your flights.
+Sometimes there are countries where there are so much uncertainty and volatility within the politics that you shouldn’t do them one after another because you then screw up all of your flights.

 Over the two years, we grew from me planning it for about nine months, to the remainder of that time, having built up a team of about 19 people before we left.
 Everything from psychologists, nutritionists, security advisors, everything.
 I felt like I’d thought of every angle and we could do this well.